Masum-MSNR/Online-Learning-Platform/README.md

 This platform is a webspace or portal for educational content and resources that offers a student everything they need in one place: lectures, resources, opportunities to meet and chat with other students, and more.
 It is also an excellent way for the student and the teacher to monitor student progress.

-This project is made by using Django which is frameworok of python to build webstite.
+This project is made by using Django which is framework of python to build website.
 It is easy to use.
 Steps to run this project:
   1. First clone this project.
   2. Then open it with vs code.